 Shan Yu gets several.
 He gets one when Mulan sets off the avalanche and an even better one when she launches him into a tower containing what seems to be half the fireworks in the country.

-And of course, the protagonists get two good ones.
-First, when they find the mountain village has been utterly destroyed and that the Imperial Army led by Shang's father has been wiped out along with it.
+Shang's army when they find the mountain village has been utterly destroyed and that the Imperial Army led by Shang's father has been wiped out along with it.
 Second time comes when they find out just how large the Hun army really is.

 Mulan gets one when Shang enters her tent after she's bandaged up and she realizes that he knows she's a woman.

 Our Dragons Are Different: Mushu is an Eastern dragon, but he is small and has relatively few powers.
-This may be because he was demoted from a a family guardian after he he he failed.
+This may be because he was demoted from a family guardian after he he he failed.
 He can, however, breathe fire, a trait more typical of Western dragons.

 Outdoor Bath Peeping: Inverted and Gender Inverted.
 Mulan is mid-bath when Ling, Yao and Chien-Po decide they want to wash up.
 The sequence is marked by Mulan sinking as low in the water as possible, desperately trying to make a hasty exit, maintain her disguise and avoid getting an eyeful of her nude comrades, who are guilelessly trying to befriend "Ping" with a little good-natured water fight.

 Out-Gambitted: General Li had everything planned: By praising his son he'd make Chi-Fu suspicious of him, so Chi-Fu would stay back and make sure Shang never marches off into battle.
-(Which would likely also have meant old war hero Fa Zhou would have been safe.)
+(Which would likely mean old war hero Fa Zhou would have been safe.)
 Not having to worry about either Chi-Fu's obstruction or Shang's wellbeing, Li would lay a trap for the Huns with the main army.
 Then Shan Yu finds out where Li is waiting - and decides not to avoid the battle.

 Outrun the Fireball: Mulan's "Get off the roof.
 Get off the roof.
 Get off the roof!" as Shan Yu is about to be blown up.